 The earlier some birth defects are found, the better chance a baby has of living a long and healthy life.

-The IBDPR collects information on birth defects and birth problems for all children in Indiana from birth to 3 years old (5 years old for autism and fetal alcohol syndrome).
+The IBDPR collects information on birth defects and birth problems for all children in Indiana from birth to 3 years old (reportable at any age for autism spectrum disorders and up to age 5 for fetal alcohol spectrum disorders).
 This information is used to determine the number of children born with birth defects, to plan intervention and prevention strategies, and to offer resources to families.

 State law requires that doctors, hospitals, and other health care providers send a report to the IBDPR at the Indiana State Department of Health when a child is born with a birth defect.